bhavin2897/ckanext-relationship/README.md

 **TODO:** Document any optional config settings here.
 For example:

-	# The minimum number of hours to wait before re-checking a resource
+	# Set a limit of relationships for a dataset
-	# (optional, default: 24).
+	# (optional, default: 5).
-	ckanext.relationship.some_setting = some_default_value
+	ckanext.relationship.max_relationship_number = 10

+## Validators

+A list of validators you could use in your schema:
+    1. relationship_restrict_max_relationships
+    The validator will restrict the amount of dataset that could be saved as a relationship.
+The default value is 5, but could be altered with a ckanext.relationship.max_relationship_number config option.

+    0 (zero) means no limit.

 ## Developer installation